emer/etable/README.md

 See [Wiki](https://goki.dev/etable/v2/wiki) for how-to documentation, etc. and [Cheat Sheet](#cheat_sheet) below for quick reference.

 As a general convention, it is safest, clearest, and quite fast to access columns by name instead of index (there is a map that caches the column indexes), so the base access method names generally take a column name argument, and those that take a column index have an `Idx` suffix.
-In addition, we adopt the [GoKi Naming Convention](https://github.com/goki/ki/wiki/Naming) of using the `Try` suffix for versions that return an error message.
+In addition, we adopt the [Goki Naming Convention](https://github.com/goki/ki/wiki/Naming) of using the `Try` suffix for versions that return an error message.
 It is a bit painful for the writer of these methods but very convenient for the users..

 The following packages are included: